 Numerous, Diverse Career Paths

 “Carpenter” is a blanket term used to define the numerous skills performed by tradespeople in our union.
 Throughout its history, the Carpenters union has developed many specialty trades.
-The Chicago Regional Council of Carpenters offers apprenticeships in each and offers every member continuing and developmental training in all of these specialties.
+The Mid-America Carpenters Regional Council offers apprenticeships in each and offers every member continuing and developmental training in all of these specialties.
 Many have become proficient in numerous trades.

 Members of the Carpenters union include: